MatthiasValvekens/pyHanko/docs/lib-guide/validation.rst

         print(status.pretty_print_details())

-The :attr:`~.pyhanko.sign.validation.PdfSignatureStatus.modification_level`
+The :attr:`~.pyhanko.sign.validation.status.PdfSignatureStatus.modification_level`
-and :attr:`~.pyhanko.sign.validation.PdfSignatureStatus.docmdp_ok` attributes
+and :attr:`~.pyhanko.sign.validation.status.PdfSignatureStatus.docmdp_ok` attributes
 on |PdfSignatureStatus| will tell you to what degree the signed file has been modified after signing (according to the diff policy used).